 - 319. A potential invitee should be contacted well in advance to ensure that his schedule will permit attendance.
 Initial contact can be made either in person or in writing.
 When contact has been made, it will be necessary to provide as many details as possible concerning the event or the nature of the gathering.
 It should also be indicated to the guest why they have been chosen to come to the function.
 In essence, be up front and honest as to why you want the guest at your function.
-Also explain to the guest any sensitivities or peculiarities of the gathering so that they will not be embarrassed during the function. - function, you will have to follow the procedures laid down by your Command.
+Also explain to the guest any sensitivities or peculiarities of the gathering so that they will not be embarrassed during the function. - 320.
+If it is necessary to receive authority for a guest at your function, you will have to follow the procedures laid down by your Command.
 If the nature of the function or the guest will prove to be controversial, you should also notify your Command as to the arrangements being made.
 When requesting the attendance of a Dominion Officer at a branch function, the "Request for a Visit by a Dominion Command Officer" form must be completed in triplicate and submitted through the respective provincial command, at least 90 days prior to the event taking place.
-Copies of this Dominion Command form can be obtained through your provincial command office. - attendance of a Dominion Command officer or member of the Dominion Executive Council has been approved by Dominion Command to attend a function, Dominion Command will assume responsibility for payment of normal expenses as provided for in the travel regulations.
+Copies of this Dominion Command form can be obtained through your provincial command office. - 321.
+Funding of Visits for Invited Guests.
+If attendance of a Dominion Command officer or member of the Dominion Executive Council has been approved by Dominion Command to attend a function, Dominion Command will assume responsibility for payment of normal expenses as provided for in the travel regulations.
 However, such approval will be granted only for the most significant of events.
 Invitations extended by commands and branches to former officers or members no longer on Council should be on a direct personal basis and at the expense of the command or branch concerned. - 322.
 If other guests are invited, the branch or command should bear the costs of the visit and the guests should not have to underwrite their expenses. - 323.
 Making the Arrangements.
 Now that you have decided to invite a guest to your function, you should also determine if there are any special requirements that the guest needs, such as accommodation,